Horace M. Wade: Early career

 Upon completion of flying training, he was assigned to the 11th Bombardment Squadron, 7th Bombardment Group, Hamilton Field, California, and in December 1941, was deployed with this unit to the Southwest Pacific.
-He also served in the China Burma India and Mediterranean and Middle East Theaters of operations, accumulating 36 combat missions in B-17 Flying Fortresss and B-24 Liberator Theaters before returning to the United States in 1943.
+He also served in the China Burma India and Mediterranean and Middle East Theaters of operations, accumulating 36 combat missions in B-17 Flying Fortress and B-24 Liberator Theaters before returning to the United States in 1943.

 After a short tour as commander of the 29th Bombardment Group, Gowen Field, Idaho, and after a few months as a tactical air inspector for the Second Air Force, he was transferred, in July 1944, to the War Department, General Staff.
 In March 1946 he was assigned to Headquarters Air Transport Command as deputy chief of staff.

 In February 1948 he received his bachelor of science degree in business administration from the University of Arkansas.
 He then joined the Strategic Air Command in August 1949 and served with the 5th Strategic Reconnaissance Wing at Mountain Home Air Force Base in Idaho, and the 91st Strategic Reconnaissance Wing at Barksdale Air Force Base in Louisiana, before being named commander of the 301st Bombardment Wing at Barksdale in February 1951.

 He completed the National War College in June 1955 and was assigned as director of personnel, Headquarters Strategic Air Command, Offutt Air Force Base, Nebraska.
 In the summer of 1959, he was designated the commander of the 4310th Air Division, Nouasseur Air Base, Morocco, and in October 1961, was assigned as deputy commander, Eighth Air Force at Westover Air Force Base in Massachusetts.
 In August 1962 he returned to The Pentagon to serve as the assistant deputy chief of staff, plans and programs, Headquarters United States Air Force.